-n maps may ncing of the igs may be adjustment map.
-All final subdivision maps r parcels to facilitate financing of site or individual buildings may of a ministerial lot line adjustm map.
-The first step in implementing this Specific Plan was obtaining a vesting tentative subdivision m be approved on a phased basis.
-The Specific Plan area has also been divided into several development.
-As the project develops, subsequent tentative maps further parcelizing the s submitted for approval.
-In addition, legal lots may be created or adjusted through the use procedure provided in Section 6.5.2.2 below.
+The first step in implementing this Specific Plan was obtaining a vesting tentative subdivision map.
+All final subdivision maps may be approved on a phased basis.
+The Specific Plan area has also been divided into several parcels to facilitate financing of the development.
+As the project develops, subsequent tentative maps further parcelizing the site or individual buildings may be submitted for approval.
+In addition, legal lots may be created or adjusted through the use of a ministerial lot line adjustment procedure provided in Section 6.5.2.2 below.

-ensure nade to sing of The infrastructure needed to serve a particular lot shall be subject to approval by the Public Works Department to ensu compliance with applicable code.
-In addition, as each final map is recorded, there must be sufficient park land dedications made satisfy the requirements associated with the total number of residential units provided for in the final map.
-The phasing infrastructure associated with each lot and final map shall be as set forth in the Amended Development Agreement.
-The infrastructure needed compliance with applicable satisfy the requirements as
+The infrastructure needed to serve a particular lot shall be subject to approval by the Public Works Department to ensure compliance with applicable code.
+In addition, as each final map is recorded, there must be sufficient park land dedications made to satisfy the requirements associated with the total number of residential units provided for in the final map.
+The phasing of infrastructure associated with each lot and final map shall be as set forth in the Amended Development Agreement.